Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/fabric.rst

 This also makes it super easy to adopt Fabric in existing PyTorch projects to speed-up and scale your models without the compromise on large refactors.
 Just remember: With great power comes a great responsibility.

-**Personalization**
-While a general-purpose trainer like :doc:`Lightning Trainer <../common/trainer>` contains all features *any* researcher could ever ask for, it may contain way more stuff than you, the individual, would ever need.
-This makes it more difficult to study and trust the internals than it should be, but at the same time, building a well-tested, efficient and hackable trainer yourself is very time-consuming.
-Fabric bridges this gap by providing important tools to remove undesired boilerplate code (distributed, hardware, checkpoints, logging, ...), but leaves the design and orchestration fully up to you.

-**Opt-in Philosophy**
+**Maximum Control**
+The :doc:`Lightning Trainer <../common/trainer>` has many built in features to make research simpler with less boilerplate, but debugging it requires some familiarity with the framework internals.
-Everything in Fabric is opt-in.
+In Fabric, everything is opt-in.
 Think of it as a toolbox: You take out the tools (Fabric functions) you need and leave the other ones behind.
 This makes it easier to develop and debug your PyTorch code as you gradually add more features to it.
+Fabric provides important tools to remove undesired boilerplate code (distributed, hardware, checkpoints, logging, ...), but leaves the design and orchestration fully up to you.

 ----